 Item number 1 on the goals list should be one of the easiest to accomplish given the resources provided by fulfilling goals 2, 3, and 4.
 Consider these factors when thinking about your choice of schools:

-- You will get a quality education – WWU ranked 22rd in the US News Regional Public Universities (West) category (here is the link to those rankings), a region that includes the thirteen states of the West and stretches from Texas and Oklahoma to the Pacific.
+- You will get a quality education – WWU ranked 21st in the latest US News Regional Public Universities (West) category (here is the link to those rankings), a region that includes the thirteen states of the West and stretches from Texas and Oklahoma to the Pacific.
 Central Washington, by comparison, sits at #51 in the rankings.
-The many degree programs offered by WWU will satisfy the needs of almost every student who chooses WWU.
+The many degree programs offered by WWU will satisfy the needs of every student who chooses WWU.

 - WWU is located on a stunning 215 acre campus in one of the most beautiful areas of the United States, Bellingham, Washington.
 Bellingham is the gateway to the San Juan Islands (all 192 of them) and is 90 miles north of Seattle.
 WWU is also only 55 miles south of one of the great cities in North America, Vancouver, British Columbia.
 Home of the 2010 Winter Olympics, and the recreational opportunities in this corner of the world are unlimited.
 Click on this link for a photo tour of the WWU Campus: http://www.flickr.com/photos/wwu/sets/72157600402648802/show/